digicademy/cobj_xslt/Documentation/Introduction/Index.rst

 - Works with database fields, files or external XML & XSL resources

-- XML can be 'piped' through several XSL transformations
+- XML can be 'piped' through multiple XSL transformations

-- Register PHP functions for use within your XSL stylesheets
+- Register PHP functions for use in your XSL stylesheets

 - Call cObjects in your XSL stylesheets using 'typoscriptObjectPath'